 Gratitude is crucial in keeping the major donors you already have.
 After a gift has been given to your nonprofit, you’ll want to issue a personalized thank you note right away.
 Make sure to detail how their donation aids in your cause, helping encourage them to continue their support.

-Thank you letters should only be the start.
+Thank you letters should only be the start though.
 Exclusive events and celebrations are a great way to engage with major donors and let them know you appreciate their help.
 Whether virtual or in person, these events are crucial to retaining your most valuable donors.

 We’ve talked a lot about exclusive events for major donors—those closer to the top of the donor pyramid.
 However, as the overall fundraising climate changes and strategies evolve, you need to be open to reaching out to mid- or lower-level donors as well.